 In the pilot episode of Star Trek: The Next Generation “Encounter At Farpoint,” the trial begins.
-The Godlike being known as Q appears on the bridge of the Enterprise, saying to Captain Jean Luc Picard and humanity writ large, “You are a dangerous savage, childlike race.
+The God like being known as Q, appears on the bridge of the enterprise, saying to Captain Jean Luc Picard and humanity writ large, “You are a dangerous savage, childlike race.
 Go back where you came from.
 You're not ready.”

 Q responses, “She lies, kill it while you have a chance!”
 This is the real test.
-To see if they'll strike out like a child in fear, to act without thought.
+To see if they strike out like a child in fear, to act without thought.
 To be savage.
 “Encounter At Farpoint” showed that they understand the importance of restraint, but that's only half the battle.

-There's a binary aspect to Picard's thinking in farpoint.
-Either they’re evolved non-violent explorers, or they've regressed into savage behavior.
+Because there's this binary aspect to Picard's thinking.
+Either they’re evolved, non-violent explorers or they've regressed into a savage behavior.
 The middle ground there is to speak softly but carry a big stick.
-Kirk knew this.
-Pike knew it.
-Archer knew it.
-But they all came up during wartime.
+Kirk, Archer and Pike knew this, but they all came up during wartime.
 Picard is running the Enterprise during peacetime.
 Humanity isn't staring down the barrel of Armageddon, they hadn't evolved into better humans.
 They were just in between conflicts.

 Picard lives in the peaceful utopia of the future, but it took centuries of bloodshed to win that level of peace and dominance across the galaxy.
-You're afforded the ability to be good, upstanding, moralistic members of society if your ancestors spend centuries fighting and securing the blessings of liberty for themselves and their posterity.
-Because with those blessings of liberty, prosperity with power amassed, it has turned them into one of three great empires, and the only problem with their empire Is that they're ashamed of it.
-They believe their own hype, that they've “evolved beyond money and war and conflict.”
-No, you won.
-Your grandparents won.
-Societies gain dominance one of two ways.
+You're afforded the ability to be good, upstanding moralistic members of society if your ancestors spent centuries fighting and securing the blessings of liberty.
+Because with those blessings of liberty, prosperity with power amassed, it turned them into one of the three great empires of the Galaxy.
+The only problem with their empire is that they're ashamed of it.
+They believe their own hype that they've evolved beyond money and war and conflict.
+No, you won your grandparents one.
+Societies gained dominance one of two ways.

-2. Brute military force.
+Brute military force.